-It is a violation of college policy to use, possess, or distribute any illegal drug or controlled substance except as expressly permitted by law.
+It is a violation of college policy to use, possess or distribute any illegal drug or controlled substance, except as expressly permitted by law.
 Any student choosing to violate this policy, or the laws of the State of Washington, should be prepared to accept the consequences of his/her decision.
 The college reserves the right to pursue legal and/or its own judicial action should students violate the law or this policy.
-In addition, if referred for prosecution and found guilty, the law calls for penalties ranging from fines to imprisonment.